 In this activity, participants look at how they can overcome resistance in their flights to smoothly implement change.

-Distribute the eSchool, Overcoming Resistance (2018) to all participants.
+Distribute the Global College of PME, Overcoming Resistance to all participants.

 When complete, continue.

 Begin the activity.

 Resistance to change is normal.
 As you saw in our initial exercise, it doesn’t stick unless reinforced.
 This is natural resistance to change.
 There can be many other forms of resistance.
 As a flight commander and change agent, it will be your job to overcome that resistance.